dsmk/docker-bufe-buedu/README.md

+This repo has all the data for the BU AWS web front-end proof of concept.
+The architecture sets up a fairly standard AWS Elastic Container Service (ECS) environment with CloudFront in front of it.
+The CloudFormation templates are in the aws/ subdirectory but eventually should be in a separate location.

+This is still a work in progress and we still need to address the following issues:

+- Patching model for ECS EC2 instances: ECS does not seem to handle this by default.
+Is the correct approach to use EC2 Systems Manager?

+- Method of updating route configuration: This version bakes the routing into the Docker image and relies upon building a new Docker image when we change the configuration.
+The CodePipeline makes that more straightforward but a nice to have would be a simple interface to adjust the change as long as it does not add much complexity to the solution.

+- Release mechanism for multiple landscapes: This POC code only handles one landscape (test).
+I have seen a different approaches to multiple landscapes:  1) Have a single CodePipeline for multiple landscapes with a manual approval step prior to production; 2) Have multiple CodePipelines like the POC based on different repos and/or tags.

+- Approach for handling redirection of both entire subdirectories and singleton URLs: Redirection ideally should be managed by Help Center folks.
+I have seen a few references to lambda/API gateway and S3 bucket based approaches.
+If we use those solutions then hopefully the routing table could just have a "redirect" backend that points to the solution.

+- Internal load balancers for backends: Our existing front-ends handle load balancing for the WordPress and Django backends (mod_proxy_balancer Apache 2.2).
+One refinement would be to have internal application load balancers so all load balancing is handled (and monitored/tracked) by AWS load balancing services.
+In addition, the WordPress ALB could potentially handle selecting between Application and Asset servers which would simplify this NGINX/HTTPD configuration even more.

 The general workflow while we are building the system is to:

 1) Update the test/sut/test_app.sh script to test the new functionality with the current Solaris.
 This involves